Record Of Davokar

 Bend Will

-Bend Will has no effect on Abominations and cannot force a target to harm an ally or act against their moral code.
+Bend Will has no effect on Abominations and Undead. and cannot force a target to harm an ally or act against their moral code.
 Cultured beings have varied ethical guidelines, which the caster must consider.
 For example, a thief may steal, but a mother would not harm her child.

 Attempting to force a moral violation causes the mystic a second chance to fail all subsequent Resolute checks to maintain control.
 If control is lost, Bend Will cannot be used on that target for the remainder of the scene.
 The victim recalls events as a surreal dream.